Guidelines for tiles and badges

 - A news app that refreshes its badge count of new articles at a specific time of day

-For general Windows Store requirements, see Certification requirements for Windows apps.
+For general Store requirements, see Windows and Windows Phone Store Policies.
 Note that to be accepted in the Windows Store, you cannot use your tiles or notifications to display advertisements.

 - The tile template catalog